-Data Entry was also seen as an important step in the quality assurance cycle.
-Therefore, the Data Entry Clerks were equipped not only with the skills of inputting the information brought by the Assessors but were also exposed to the rationale behind the Evaluation Grid and Contracts Data Sheet.
+Data entry was also seen as an important step in the quality assurance cycle.
+Therefore, the Data Entry Clerks were not only equipped with the skills of inputting the information from the Assessors but also exposed to the rationale behind the Evaluation Grid and Contracts Data Sheet.
 This was to enable them to identify Evaluation Grids that had not been properly completed.
-Such Grids were verified by the Data Entry Supervisors before being returned to the concerned Assessors for correction and resubmission.
+Such grids were verified by the Data Entry Supervisors before being returned to the Assessors concerned for correction and resubmission.
 The same was done for the Contracts Data Sheets.
 All these checks were aimed at safeguarding the quality of the data on which the analysis by the PPME Tool was based.